-- Western Limits along I-229: the closest service interchange to the west is Minnesota Avenue (Exit 3), this interchange is approximately 1-mile west.
-As the Exit 3 and Exit 4 interchanges were studied together, the next interchange to the west is Western Avenue (Exit 2) and is approximately 1-mile west of the Minnesota Avenue interchange.
-Therefore, this interchange is a reasonable west terminus for this project. - Eastern Limits along I-229: the closest service interchange to the east is 26th Street (Exit 5), this interchange is approximately 1-mile east.
-Therefore, this interchange is a reasonable east terminus for this project. - Northern Limits along Cliff Avenue: the interchange project only intends to reconstruct Cliff Avenue at the interchange; therefore the next signalized intersection to the north is the intersection of Cliff Avenue at 33rd Street.
+- Western Limits along I-229: the closest service interchange to the west is Western Avenue (Exit 2), this interchange is approximately 1-mile west.
+Therefore, this interchange is a reasonable west terminus for this project. - Eastern Limits along I-229: the closest service interchange to the east is Cliff Avenue (Exit 4), this interchange is approximately 1-mile east.
+As the Exit 3 and Exit 4 interchanges were studied together, the next interchange to the east is 26th Street (Exit 5) and is approximately 1-mile northeast of the Cliff Avenue interchange.
+Therefore, this interchange is a reasonable east terminus for this project. - Northern Limits along Minnesota Avenue: the City intends to reconstruct Minnesota Avenue to the north through 40th Street.
+Therefore the next signalized intersection to the north is the intersection of Minnesota Avenue at 37th Street.